seblucas/mqtt_forwarder/README.md

 # mqtt_forwarder

-Some sensors I'm using at home runs on ESP8266.
+Some sensors I'm using at home are running on ESP8266.
 I've been trying for a long time to sync them to NTP and so to provide the timstamp of each readings.
-I've failed so I chose a safer route and created this program that forward the payload add the timestamp.
+I've failed (in fact it works for some weeks and start failing afterwards, in the long run : not working) so I chose a safer route and created this program that forward the payload add the timestamp.
 In my case each ESP8266 sends a message to a topic with its Chip Id to keep the same code base for all ESPs.

 # Usage